How to Delete a Glassdoor Review and Protect Your Company’s Reputation

 Respond to Negative Glassdoor Reviews

-The first step in handling a negative review on Glassdoor is to respond professionally, showing that the company values all types of feedback.
-71% of Glassdoor users view an employer more favorably if they respond to a review.
+The first step in handling a negative review on Glassdoor is to respond professionally and show that the company values all types of feedback.
+71% of Glassdoor users view an employer more favorably when the employer responds to a review.

 Maintain a constructive tone, acknowledge the reviewer’s perspective, and express genuine concern.
 Address specific issues authentically, apologize for negative experiences, and offer to discuss the issue further offline.